cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

 The purpose of this document is to assist Kleinanzeigen Advertising Partners during the Technical Onboarding phase.
 ______
 ## Introduction
-Kleinanzeigen’s 1st Party Advertising platform provides our partners the ability to publish relevant Advertising inventory on Kleinanzeigen.de.
+Kleinanzeigen’s 1st Party Advertising platform provides our partners the ability to publish relevant Advertising inventory on <http://Kleinanzeigen.de>.
 ______
 ## Import Types